smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Roland Park has dense canopy and is cool

-"A future where the hottest city neighborhoods, like Broadway East, have the kind of **dense canopy that help keep places like Roland Park cool** as global temperatures rise."
+“A future where the hottest city neighborhoods, like Broadway East, have the kind of **dense canopy that help keep places like Roland Park cool** as global temperatures rise.”

 #### Explanation